Backbase/backbase.github.io/_posts/2022-07-01-ios-mobile-testing-ease-your-life-at-work-with-fastlane.md

 # Executing tests via command line ⌨️

 In order to run tests on the Continuous Integration Server, we need to execute them via a command-line interface.
-There are multiple approaches for this task, in this tutorial we'll be using the Fastlane Scan action.
+You will find multiple approaches for this task, in this tutorial we'll be using the Fastlane Scan action.

 Let's set it up:
  - Navigate to created fastlane directory `cd fastlane/`